leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 0 packets dropped by kernel
 ```

-Neat, so the host were interested in is asking (every second?) who has 10.6.6.53!
+Neat, so the host we're interested in is asking (every second?) who has 10.6.6.53!
 ARP being a layer 2 protocol means we'd be interested in the MAC addresses used to be able to craft a legitimate response using the provided script.
 Another way to view network traffic is to use `tshark`.
 In this case it would print out the relevant MAC addresses too.

 ```text
 guest@b0fe959ddcac:~/scripts$ tshark -n